DarkStar1982/groundsim/doc/architecture.md

 ## Mission Scenarios - TODO
 * Save/Resume logic
-* Upon creation, create and save mission instance in the DB
+    * First save is a "save as..."
     	* Create unique mission hash/create database object
+        * Prompts a modal with name/email to register, saves into the database
+	* Then send an email to the user with an url to load saved mission
+    * Second and subsequent saves just update the saved mission
 * On each step, update mission simulation object
 * Take examples from VEGA MiniSim for scenarios